AguaClara/Textbook/Clarification/Clarifier_Design.rst

     :target: https://youtu.be/ca3xVntxEzw
     :height: 300px
     :align: center
-    :alt: Overview of an AguaClara Sedimentation tank (click to be sent to video).
+    :alt: Overview of an AguaClara Clarification tank (click to be sent to video).

-Overview of an AguaClara Sedimentation tank (click image to be sent to video).
+Overview of an AguaClara Clarification tank (click image to be sent to video).

-.. _heading_Sed_Tank_As_Circuit:
+.. _heading_Clarifier_As_Circuit:

 Entering the Tank
 ==================

-To understand how we will use flow distribution as a primary design constraint, we will develop a concept called the "sedimentation tank as a circuit".
-This concept will be elaborated on as you learn about the sedimentation tank components and design, but we will introduce it now because it is a driving principle for flow distribution in AguaClara sedimentation tanks.
+To understand how we will use flow distribution as a primary design constraint, we will develop a concept called the "clarifier as a circuit".
+This concept will be elaborated on as you learn about the clarifier components and design, but we will introduce it now because it is a driving principle for flow distribution in AguaClara clarifiers.
 The chapter on Manifold design (still needs to be written) will be very useful to understand some of these fluids concepts.

 An electrical circuit is a path in which electrons flow from a voltage or current source.
 Electrical circuits frequently have resistors, which are passive electrical components to create resistance in the flow of electric current.
-What does this have to do with sedimentation tanks?
-In our "sedimentation tank as a circuit" concept, we will draw parallels between how electrons flow through a circuit to how water flows through the sedimentation tank.
+What does this have to do with clarifiers?
+In our "clarifier as a circuit" concept, we will draw parallels between how electrons flow through a circuit to how water flows through the clarifier.

 The AguaClara treatment train is designed so that flow is driven by potential energy.
-The entrance of the sedimentation tank, where water comes from the flocculator, is the source of the flow.
-Water then moves through the sedimentation tank and exits to the filter.
-At different points throughout the flow of water in the sedimentation tank, there are changes in piezometric head from fluid acceleration/deceleration and head loss.
+The entrance of the clarifier, where water comes from the flocculator, is the source of the flow.
+Water then moves through the clarifier and exits to the filter.
+At different points throughout the flow of water in the clarifier, there are changes in piezometric head from fluid acceleration/deceleration and head loss.
 In the development of our circuit concept, piezometric head is like electrical resistance.

 In electrical circuits, electrons will travel the path of least resistance in a parallel path system.
 Water is similar in that it will flow in the path of least resistance.